-TeamSupport offers a powerful search tool which allows you to find Tickets, KB’s and Wiki articles quickly.
+TeamSupport offers a powerful search tool which allows you to find Tickets, KB articles, Customers, and Contacts quickly.
 You can also perform advanced filters and sorting to better narrow down your search.

 Boolean searches are fully supported as well when more direct search results are required.
 Boolean searches allow you to combine words and phrases using the words AND, OR, NOT and NEAR (otherwise known as Boolean operators) to limit, widen, or define your search.
 Noise words, such as “if” and “the”, are ignored in searches.

 Search terminology and connector examples:

 - apple and pear: Both words must be present

 - apple or pear: Either word can be present